-While the Instructions to the I-134 indicate that the above documents are required, we know of cases where the I-134 has been accepted without including all of them.
+If including assets, the supporter should include proof of ownership, a description of the asset, the net cash value and the basis for the assessment, and a recent appraisal by a licensed appraiser if the asset is real estate.
+While the Instructions to the I-134 and information on the I-134A indicate that the above documents are required, we know of cases where the I-134 has been accepted and the I-134A has been approved without including all of them.
 The government has broad discretion in determining what documents to require.
 At a minimum, the sponsor should provide the most recent federal income tax return and proof of current employment.